Bijoujs/Bijou.js/README.md

 2. It's useful!
 (If it's not useful just tell me what you want added in the issues tab!
 I'd be happy to add it!)
 3. It's jam packed full of functions that are super useful but hard to think of!
-4. It's very easy to use, and your suggestions can be added!
+4. It's very easy to use, and I'm happy to add anything you think of!

 <small>(You can probably see I'm pretty desperate for people to use
 this.)</small>